Kermina1/Atlas-Labs-HR-Attrition-Analysis-Project/README.md

 11. How does employee tenure affect attrition?
 12. Does lack of promotion contribute to attrition?
 13. Does overtime impact attrition?
-14. What is the attrition rate in each department?

 ## Executive Summary:

 ### Main Insights
 - Atlas Labs has employed 1,470 individuals since its inception, with 1,233 current employees and a total attrition of 237, resulting in an overall attrition rate of **16.12%**.
 - The **Sales Department** exhibits the highest attrition rate at **20.63%**, followed by **Human Resources** (19.05%) and **Technology** (13.84%).
 - A deeper analysis of job roles shows that **lower salaries** are correlated with **higher attrition rates**.
-Sales Representatives have the highest attrition rate (39.76%) among all roles, followed by Recruiters (37.50%) and Data Scientists (23.75%).
-Dissatisfaction related to lower average salaries is a key driver of attrition.
+Within these deparments we can see that Sales Representatives have the highest attrition rate (39.76%) among all roles, followed by Recruiters (37.50%) and Data Scientists (23.75%).
+Dissatisfaction may be related to lower average salaries is a key driver of attrition.
 - A significant portion of employees who left were between the ages of **20 and 29**, many of whom had **no formal degree** or only a **bachelor’s degree**.
 - Most employees who left did so within **their first year** of employment, often after only a few months.
 - Employees who worked **overtime** experienced an attrition rate of **30.53%** and did not receive promotions, likely due to their short tenure.